julianchurchill/text-adventure/README.md

   - Allow the user to move north, south, east and west by tapping a quadrant of the screen.
   - Change colour of direction labels background to contrast better with main text area.
   - [TEST] Activity uses exit labels on onscreen direction labels.
-    - [TEST] Turn exit labels into Exit class and update all tests in Activity.
-    - [TEST] Change Location to store exits as Exit objects.
-    - [TEST] Change Model to retrieve exits as Exit list.
-    - [TEST] Change Presenter and View to pass exits as Exit list.
+    - [TEST] UserActionHandler.moveThroughExit should take an Exit object
     - [TEST] Add 'direction hint' to Exit object so Activity can use it to place N,S,E,W appropriately.
-    - [TEST] UserActionHandler.moveThroughExit should take an Exit object
   - [TEST] Activity receives touch events, translates to available direction and calls presenter to do the movement
 <br/>
 - Make a more complicated map